63 Results

 -

-2025 Fall Art ClassesArtsMrs.
+2026 Winter/Spring Art ClassesArtsMrs.
 Lawver is coming back to teach art classes for her 11th year!
 We're so lucky to have such an amazing teacher.
-All art classes are from 3 pm to 4 pm, and open to Kindergarten to 5th Grade.LCWM CE Fall 2025
+All art classes are from 3 pm to 4 pm, and open to Kindergarten to 5th Grade.LCWM CE Winter 2026 -

 3 Year Old PreschoolLCWM Little Knights PreschoolLittle Knights Preschool is an inclusive preschool program providing quality learning experiences for children ages 3, 4, and 5 in ISD 2071.
 A warm, caring staff provides plenty of "hands on" developmentally appropriate activities that will nurture your child's growth and make their transition into kindergarten run much smoother.
 Students are exposed to a variety of experiences which reinforce independence, socialization, self help skills, creative play, language, cognitive skills, pre-math and pre-reading skills, direction following, and large & small motor development.
 We offer classes that meets three or four days/week, with either morning or afternoon sessions available.
 All preschool classes are held in the LCWM Elementary School.
 Licensed teachers teach classes with experienced paraprofessionals assisting.
 Child's age eligibility is that they must be 3 by September 1st of the year of enrollment.
 We are a Four Star Parent Aware program and are eligible to serve families on Pathway One Early Learning Scholarships.
 We also have worked hard to raise funds each year through our Jungle Boogie event to have emergency scholarships for families that are experiencing hardships.
 It is our goal that no child go without preschool due to financial issues here at LCWM.
 Transportation Information Bus transportation may be available to those families unable to transport their child to preschool.
 A fee will be charged to offset the cost of busing.
 Scholarship Information We have scholarship funds available for those families who qualify for free and reduced lunch.
 All scholarship inquiries will be kept strictly confidential.
 Please contact Alisha Prange at (507) 726-2320 or aprange@isd2071.org to receive an application.25-26 School Year LKPS Site